carlsmith/coffeeshop/docs/book/cosh_output.md

 ## Function: `put`

 The `put` function takes a single argument, any object, and pretty prints it.
-Strings are printed in green; everything else is cyan.
+Strings are printed in green; everything else is red.

-    put key for key of localStorage
+When you enter code in the shell, the last value to be evaluated is put automatically, so you don't need to call `put` yourself.

     2 ** 8

-When you enter code in the shell, the last value to be evaluated is put automatically, so you don't need to call `put` yourself.

 ## Function: `peg`